raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 You're training an AI system called an **LLM** that uses your stories to answer questions, and make a podcast with AI voices.
 But an LLM like NotebookLM doesn’t actually think, or understand *anything*: it just guesses what should come next in a sentence.

 The higher the 'temperature' set for the LLM, the wilder its guesses get.
-Use dice rolls to control the **temperature** of a story and see what your LLM comes up with!
+Your creators will now use dice rolls to control the **temperature** of a story and see what an LLM-like system comes up with!

 ### **You’ll need:**
 - 6-sided dice ([or make your own from paper here](resources/dice.pdf){:target="_blank"})